Muscle cramps are misnamed; they are skin cramps

 Cramps aren't the only pain you can get rid of by grooming your skin.

-Pain in the feet, the knees, the hips, the back, the shoulders, the arms, the hands, ... can all be removed with your nails.
+Pain in the feet, the knees, the hips, the back, the shoulders, the arms, the hands, ... can all be relieved with your nails.

 The following videos will introduce you to human grooming: